swiftlang/swift-evolution/proposals/NNNN-self-access-for-property-initializers.md

 // 🛑 'lazy' cannot be used on a computed property
 ```
 This error is correct, because the compiler cannot check if the macro is actually lazy.
 If this combination was allowed, the programmer would need to know the internals of the macro implementation at the usage site and make sure that the `lazy` keyword is used correctly.
 This idea has been [rejected previously](https://github.com/swiftlang/swift-syntax/pull/2800).

+### Naming

+Initially, the proposed spelling was `initialization: lazy|eager`.
+It matched the precedent of the `lazy` keyword nicely, but did not adequately describe what was actually happening during type-checking.
+The same applies to the alternative `initialization: deferred|immediate`.

+A boolean `selfAvailable: true|false` was considered.
+Here it is unclear _where_ `self` is available (the initializer expression).

+### Adding `initialization: ignored`

+There could be a third option `initialization: ignored` in addition to the proposed `selfAvailable` and `selfUnavailable`.
+If a macro declares that it will ignore the initializer, a warning could be diagnosed if adopting code supplies an initializer.
+However, the benefit is questionable.
+Macros can already be implemented to emit a diagnostic as needed.

+The `intitialization:` parameter is still open for expansion to other options if the need arises in the future, since it is not limited to a boolean `true|false`.